“I will prevent disease whenever I can, for prevention is preferable to cure” — Hippocratic Oath.

 - Keep children away from treadmills and workout machines to avoid fingertip injuries.

 In the home: fall prevention for seniors

 - Thousands of senior Americans are injured in falls at home each year.
 Fall prevention guidelines can reduce the risk of fractures of the hip, wrist, shoulder, and spine.
-As we age, our bones become more vulnerable to trauma, and a broken bone can result.
-Tripping and falling on an outstretched hand can result in a broken wrist.

 - Remove clutter from the floor to avoid tripping over objects such as books, paper, and clothing.